 The four ARGB components can be individually extracted from a color int using the following expressions:

-ARGB values are typically expressed using 8 hexadecimal digits, with each pair of the hexadecimal digits representing the values of the Alpha, Red, Green, and Blue channels, respectively and which are formatted as #AARRGGBB.
-That first pair of letters, the AA, represent the alpha channel.
+ARGB values are commonly represented using 8 hexadecimal digits, with each pair of digits representing the values of the Alpha, Red, Green, and Blue channels, respectively.
+The format of ARGB values is #AARRGGBB, where the first pair of letters, AA, corresponds to the alpha channel.

-The ARGB channels are arranged in memory in such a manner that a single 32-bit unsigned integer has the alpha sample in the highest 8-bits, followed by the red sample, green sample, and finally the blue sample in the lowest 8 bits:
+The arrangement of ARGB channels in memory is such that a single 32-bit unsigned integer stores the color information, with the alpha sample occupying the highest 8 bits, followed by the red sample, green sample, and finally the blue sample in the lowest 8 bits.

 So, if you have 8 characters, it's ARGB, with the first two characters specifying the alpha channel.
 If you remove the leading two characters it's only RGB (solid colors, no alpha/transparency).